 The study of music in Year 3 involves identifying patterns within music: the scales, descriptive sounds, rhythmic patterns and sound colours; and exploring different arrangements and how they are created.
 It also involves performing together and preparing for the Year 3 and 5 musical production which takes place just after the Easter holidays.
 Music lessons take place in the Music Room.

 Highfield Public Speaking, Elocution and Drama is designed to give your child confidence and the ability to speak in public in front of a variety of audiences for many different purposes.
 In Year 3, we focus on helping children to present themselves in the best possible way which includes everything from how they are dressed, to how they stand and hold their bodies, to the clarity of the eye contact that they make, to the way that they speak.
 We try to eliminate any bad habits that might be creeping in, such as fidgeting, playing with hair, staring at the floor or…you know, like, you know…annoying speaking habits!
 We make this fun and encourage the children to laugh at themselves without anxiety and to be aware that we all make mistakes.
 This self-awareness and ability to laugh and be laughed at without giving or taking offence is one of the most important steps towards helping a child to grow in confidence.
-Once the children are feeling relaxed we start to speak for a given purpose: presenting myself and others; presenting a book, photograph and special object; delivering a tongue twister; learning and reciting a favourite poem and piece of prose; instructing a friend how to do something (such as tie a shoelace).
+Once the children are feeling relaxed, we start doing presentation tasks as well as instructing the class how to do something (such as tie a shoelace).
 In the Spring Term, the focus is on Drama and the children work towards performing in front of parents and friends in their Spring production.
-HPSED lessons take place each week in the Performing Arts Studio.

 Children require fit and healthy bodies in order to thrive physically and mentally.
 At Highfield, we run an exciting PE and Games programme which runs alongside extra-curricular activities to ensure that your child is able to keep fit, active and engaged with physical activity during their time at Highfield.
 Within the curriculum, children will learn and develop their skills in: Football, Netball, Hockey, Rugby, Cricket, Rounders, Gymnastics, Dance, Athletics and Cross-Country running.
-They will also have the opportunity to attend the following clubs: Ballet, Tap, Street Dance, Netball, Football, Hockey, Cricket, Judo, Tennis and Zumbatomic.
-Lessons take place in the School Sports Hall, on the Netball Court and School Fields.
-We are in the design stage of creating an All-Weather Pitch which will increase our sporting provision further still.
+They will also have the opportunity to attend the following clubs: Ballet, Tap, Street Dance, Netball, Football, Hockey, Cricket, rounders, Judo, Tennis and Zumbatomic.
+Lessons take place in the School Sports Hall, on the Netball Court, AstroTurf and School Fields.